| | | |

 • Dice onion into small chunks and add to the bottom of the slow cooker.

-• Season roast on all sides with salt and pepper then place into slow cooker on top of onions.
+• Add beef roast into slow cooker on top of onions.

-• In a bowl whisk together melted butter (or avocado oil), beef broth, onion powder, garlic powder, and balsamic vinegar.
+• In a bowl whisk together melted butter, beef broth, salt, pepper, onion powder, garlic powder, and balsamic vinegar.

-• Pour into slow cooker on the side of the roast.
-Then cover slow cooker with a lid.
+• Pour into slow cooker over the roast and cover with a lid.

-• Cook on low for 6-7 hours or on high for 3-4 hours.
-Don’t open the lid during cooking time.
+• Cook on LOW for 8-9 hours or on HIGH for 5-6 hours.
+Don’t open the lid during this cook time.

 • Place shredded beef back into the slow cooker full of au jus.
-Let beef sit in the au jus, covered with the lid, for 5 minutes to moisten and become full of flavor.
+Let beef sit in the au jus, covered with the lid, for 10 minutes to moisten and become full of flavor or until you're ready to serve.

-• If you haven’t yet, cut the French bread down into smaller rolls and slice each one 3/4 of the way through horizontally.
+• Slice French bread into smaller rolls then slice each one 3/4 of the way through, horizontally, so it can hold the meat.
 Place shredded beef inside and a slice of provolone cheese.

-• Serve sandwiches on a plate with a bowl of au jus for dipping.
+• Serve sandwiches on a plate with bowls of au jus for dipping.
 Enjoy!

 Notes